-A hysterectomy is a surgical procedure carried out to remove a woman’s uterus.
-There are many reasons why people get hysterectomies, and it is a common procedure.
+A hysterectomy is a surgical procedure carried out to remove a woman’s uterus (womb).
+There are many reasons why people have a hysterectomy, and it is a common procedure.
 Once the uterus is removed, a woman will no longer have periods and will not be able to get pregnant.

 A hysterectomy can be the chosen procedure for any problem that causes significant pain or symptoms to a woman’s reproductive system, affecting their quality of life.
-Examples include heavy periods (caused by fibroids or adenomyosis), endometriosis (when tissue from the womb starts growing in other places), ovarian cancer, cervical cancer, and uterine cancer too.
-With cancer, a hysterectomy may be the only reasonable treatment option but for other causes, a hysterectomy will often be the last consideration and will be used if other less invasive treatments have been tried.
+Examples here include heavy periods (caused by fibroids or adenomyosis), endometriosis (when tissue from the womb starts growing in other places), ovarian cancer, cervical cancer, and uterine cancer too.
+With cancer, a hysterectomy may be the only reasonable treatment option but for other causes, a hysterectomy may be the last consideration and will only be undertaken if other less invasive treatments have been tried.

 Subtotal hysterectomy is where the womb is removed but the cervix (neck of the womb) is left in place.

-Total hysterectomy with bilateral salpingo-oophorectomy –this is where the womb, cervix, fallopian tubes, and ovaries are removed.
+Total hysterectomy with bilateral salpingo-oophorectomy is where the womb, cervix, fallopian tubes, and ovaries are removed.

 There is a small risk of bleeding, infection, and damage to surrounding organs when undergoing a hysterectomy.
 Your surgeon will discuss this with you in detail before you undergo any surgery.

 Without your female reproductive organs you will not be able to have children.
-This is something that some women may need counseling about, especially if they have not had children before.
-It is important if you have the time and ability to do so, to consider all your options thoroughly.
+This is something that some women may need counselling about, especially if they have not had children before and so it is important to consider all your options thoroughly.

 Was this helpful?